 • Participation in weekly MicroSURP meetings, which include tours of the Center for Metagenomics and Microbiome Research and the Memorial-Hermann Hospital Clinical Microbiology Laboratory, discussions of the graduate school application process, graduate student presentations, and discussions with microbiology faculty and infectious disease physicians

 • Weekly seminars with the McGovern Medical School Summer Research Program and the Microbiology and Infectious Diseases (MID) Graduate Program

 • Presentation of your results at the end of the program and the opportunity to include your work in publications and presentations at local and national meetings

 • Located in the Texas Medical Center (the world’s largest medical complex) and the vibrant city of Houston with a plethora of entertainment, museums, sports, and outdoor activities

-- This Program was initiated in 2005 as part of the Molecular Basis of Infectious Diseases (MBID) NIH-sponsored Training Grant.
-It has trained over 94 undergraduate students to date.
+• This Program was initiated in 2006 as part of the Molecular Basis of Infectious Diseases (MBID) NIH-sponsored Training Grant.
+It has trained over 120 undergraduate students to date.
 The majority of MicroSURP trainees go on to pursue careers in microbiology and related biomedical sciences.

 Applicants must be United States citizens or permanent residents.
-College sophomores, juniors and non-graduating seniors with GPAs of 3.3 and above will be considered.
+College sophomores, juniors and non-graduating seniors with GPAs of 3.3 and above will be given highest consideration.
 Students from groups underrepresented in science (including African-American, Hispanic, Native American, Pacific Islander, Alaskan Native, disabled or disadvantaged individuals) are encouraged to apply.

-Complete the application form on the UTHealth GSBS Summer Research Program Website: https://utgsbs.embark.com/apply
+Complete the application form on the MD Anderson Cancer Center UTHealth GSBS Summer Research Program Website: http://go.uth.edu/SURPapply

 The following items must be submitted online to complete the application process: